-- → Be guided by a site analysis process in regard to the scale, siting and layout of development; - → Avoid piecemeal development that adversely impacts on the character of the area and the established pattern of development in the area; - → Demonstrate that there is no undue overlooking, and that overshadowing is assessed having regard to 'Site Layout Planning for Daylight and Sunlight' (2nd edition): A Guidelines to Good Practice (BRE 2011) and BS 8206-2: 2008 - 'Lighting for Buildings - Part 2: Code of Practice for Daylighting' or any updated guidance; - → Access for pedestrians and vehicles should be clearly legible and, where appropriate, promote mid-block connectivity.
+- → Be guided by a site analysis process in regard to the scale, siting and layout of development. - → Avoid piecemeal development that adversely impacts on the character of the area and the established pattern of development in the area. - → Development that is in close proximity to adjoining residential properties should be limited to a single storey, to reduce overshadowing and overlooking. - → Access for pedestrians and vehicles should be clearly legible and, where appropriate, promote mid-block connectivity.